John Hadl

-John Willard Hadl (February 15, 1940 – November 30, 2022) was an American professional football player who was a quarterback in the American Football League (AFL) and National Football League (NFL) for 16 years.
+John Willard Hadl (Pronounced: HAY-dull) (February 15, 1940 – November 30, 2022) was an American professional football player who was a quarterback for 16 years in the American Football League (AFL) and National Football League (NFL).
 He won an AFL championship with the San Diego Chargers in 1963.
 Hadl was named an AFL All-Star four times and was selected to two Pro Bowls.
 He was inducted into the Chargers Hall of Fame.

 Hadl played college football for the Kansas Jayhawks.
 A two-time All-American, he was elected to the College Football Hall of Fame.
 Hadl played in three AFL title games with San Diego before the league's merger with the NFL.
-He finished his career with the Los Angeles Rams, Green Bay Packers and Houston Oilers.
-He was also a punter for five seasons.
+He finished his career with the Los Angeles Rams, the Green Bay Packers and the Houston Oilers.
+He also played as a punter for five seasons.

 Early life

 Hadl was born in Lawrence, Kansas, to Jess and Judy Hadl.
 His father was a mechanic.
 Hadl attended Lawrence High School, where he was an all-state halfback.